Wisconsin Birth/Death Certificates -

 Fax: (414) 286-2036

 Telephone: (414) 286-3503

-Office hours are Monday to Friday from 8:00AM to 4:00PM, accepting in person applications from 10-2PM, or by appointment.
+We accept in person applications from 10AM-2PM, or by appointment.
 A short application will need to be completed.

 For birth certificates: Only the person named on the record, an immediate family member, a person with written and notarized permission from the person named on the certificate or a legal representative may obtain certified copies.

 An immediate family member is a spouse, mother, father, sister, brother, child or grandparent.
 To be able to obtain a birth certificate for your sister or brother, the record must be a public record.

 A father cannot obtain his child's birth certificate unless he is listed as the father on the birth certificate.